ciricocamila/ciricocamila/README.md

 Having fun here and looking for help with JS ES6+, CSS SASS and Frontend React.
-Looking to collaborate on social projects for LGBTQi+ people, black feminism and veganism.
+Looking to collaborate on social projects for LGBTQiAP+ people, feminism and animal rights.

 Nice to meet you!
 Is there anything that I could do to help you?
 [Contact me.](https://www.linkedin.com/in/camilacirico/)